Skip to content

 • Call your carrier immediately after a rejection to learn more

 Rarely do number porting rejections take longer than two weeks to resolve.
-If you are concerned there are bigger issues, be sure to contact your new carrier right away.
+If you are concerned there are bigger porting issues, be sure to contact your new carrier right away.

 4. Moving landline to wireless